• Skip to primary navigation

 Why this recipe works

-This maple pecan carrot souffle is different than others because it incorporates a hint of maple syrup, Apple Pie spice and vanilla extract.
-The Apple pie spice contains: ground cinnamon, ground nutmeg and allspice, so you can already imagine the great flavor this souffle has!
+This maple pecan carrot casserole is different than others because it incorporates a hint of maple syrup, Apple Pie spice and vanilla extract.
+The Apple pie spice contains: ground cinnamon, ground nutmeg and allspice, so you can already imagine the great flavor this easy carrot dish has!

 It's a relatively healthy side dish and, like Pineapple casserole, it can also be served as a dessert!